 Out of the bag

-Your ‘premium carry bag’ is a giant roller suitcase with a rather optimistic backpack harness and, on this unused boat, the pulling handle was already coming away.
+Your ‘premium carry bag’ is a giant roller suitcase with a rather optimistic backpack harness which, on this unused boat, the pulling handle had already ripped away.
 The bag weighs 27 kilos with everything in it and once you start unpacking, stuff just keeps coming out: hull, floor, pump, footrest, tandem deck, spray skirts and coaming rods, a skeg and a repair kit.

-It was here I realised I should have RTFM, but then again I like to follow my intuition and see if it works.
-I had to re-deflate the sides to allow the pumped-up floor to centre correctly.
+It was here I realised I should have RTFM, but then again I like to follow my intuition and see if it pans out.
+I had to deflate the sides to allow the pumped-up floor to centre correctly.
 Unlike with Full DS IKs, the Moki’s round side tubes hold the floor firmly in place without the need for any clamps or tabs.

 Apart from the crinkles at the bow and stern (which have thin plastic shells inside to help tidy the form), it’s all a very neat job.
 On the underside is the slot-in mount for the tracking fin (skeg), a stern drain plug accessible via a zip from the inside, and up front a shallow keel strip: more about that later.